Human Cell Atlas - Executive Office (UK)

 About

-The Human Cell Atlas Executive Office, in the UK
+The Human Cell Atlas Executive Office (UK)

-Aiming to create comprehensive reference maps of all human cells as a basis for both understanding human health and diagnosing, monitoring, and treating disease, the HCA will impact every aspect of biology and medicine, propelling translational discoveries and applications and ultimately leading to a new era of precision medicine.
+The Human Cell Atlas (HCA) is a global collaborative consortium that is creating comprehensive reference maps of all human cells as a basis for both understanding human health and diagnosing, monitoring, and treating disease.
+The HCA will impact every aspect of biology and medicine, propelling translational discoveries and applications and ultimately leading to a new era of precision medicine.

 Our Work